emottk/newmusic/README.md

 Heroku uses postgresql as its database as well.
 These things should be handled within your cloned version of the app.

-For any trouble or questions, click [here](https://devcenter.heroku.com/articles/getting-started-with-python#introduction) to learn more about Heroku and Python.
+[Learn more](https://devcenter.heroku.com/articles/getting-started-with-python#introduction) about Heroku and Python.

 ###Using Heroku via Command Line